brombal/stylix-docs/markdown/global-styles.md

 The styles will only be present while the component that defines them is mounted.

-`useGlobalStyles` accepts a second parameter that disables the styles (useful because you cannot call React hook functions conditionally):
+If you need to "turn off" the styles but don't want to unmount the component, `useGlobalStyles` accepts a second parameter to disable them:

 ```tsx
 const disabled = true;